KoshreeV/Spotify_Recommendations_using_BFS/README.md

 Hop 3: New songs that those users have listened to.
 The final output groups recommended songs based on their hop distance from the starting user.

-Why Are Some Hops Missing?
+-Why Are Some Hops Missing?
 During BFS traversal, the output sometimes contains only hops = 1 and 3, skipping hop = 2.
 This occurs due to the bipartite nature of the graph:

 Hop 2 represents users, but BFS only records songs as recommendations.